-My dad was the first person I called when I got a bid to my sorority, because I needed someone outside the ages of 18-22 to help me decide whether or not I should accept it.
+My dad was the first person I called when I got a bid to my sorority, because I needed someone outside the ages of eighteen to twenty-two to help me decide whether or not I should accept it.

 Although rush had been a lot of fun, I never thought I would be involved in Greek life, and was still a little unsure if I was ready to make the commitment.
 After talking to my dad for twenty minutes, he convinced me I should accept the bid.

 Now, eight months later, I question how he helped me decide this, as my parent’s knowledge of Greek life is about the same as my dog’s knowledge of organic chemistry.
 Although I had never had an interest in being in a sorority, I still had a general idea of what Greek organizations entailed, I learned quickly my parents did not.